SwiftEdit: Lightning Fast Text-Guided Image Editing via One-Step Diffusion: Conclusion and Discussion

 \maketitlesupplementary

 In this supplementary material, we first provide a detailed derivation of the regularization loss used in Stage 2, as outlined in \cref{sec:regu_loss}.
-Next, we present an additional ablation study on various one-step diffusion models, along with a sensitivity analysis of different scales for $s_\text{edit}$, $s_\text{non-edit}$, and $s_y$ in \cref{sec:ablation}.
-Finally, we include more qualitative results in \cref{sec:qualitative}, and discuss societal impacts in \cref{sec:soc_impact}.
+Next, we present several additional ablation studies in \cref{sec:ablation}.
+Finally, we include more quantitative and qualitative results in \cref{sec:quantitative}, and \cref{sec:qualitative}.
+Then we discuss societal impacts in \cref{sec:soc_impact}.